SarveshBait/ViralX-UI/README.md

-Sure!
-Here’s a professional, human-readable README.md for your ViralX-UI project that will make it look polished on GitHub:

 ViralX-UI

 ViralX-UI is a modern, responsive React.js frontend for a content discovery and script management app.
 The app allows users to browse trending reels, edit scripts, save favorites, and view competitor analytics — all in a sleek, interactive UI built with Tailwind CSS.